-- 1. The Kingdom Within Read Matthew 5:1-12 From verses 1,2 who was the audience for this teaching and is there any significance to this?
-To be 'blessed' as used in verse 3-12 is MAKARIOS in Greek, which does not denote one who God blesses but rather someone who is to be congratulated, someone whose place in life is an enviable one. - What does it mean to be 'poor in spirit'? - What is mourning?
-Why are those who mourn 'blessed'? - What does it mean to be meek?
-What do we gain by being meek? - How does a person demonstrate a deep hunger and thirst for righteousness? - What is mercy?
+· · · , 1 8 1.
+The Kingdom Within - Read Ma and is there any significance to the which does not denote one who whose place in life is an enviable his?
+To be 'blessed' as used in God blesses but rather some n verse 3-12 is N IAKARIOS in Greek, • What does it mean to be 'poor in spirit'? • What is mourning?
+Why are th nose who mourn 'blessed'?

+• What does it mean to be meek?
+What do we gain by being meek?

+• How does a person demonstrate a deep hunger and thirst for righteousness?

+• What is mercy?
 In what practical ways can we show mercy to others?

-- 1. The Kingdom Within- (continued) - What is the benefit of having a pure heart?
-How do you maintain a pure heart? - What does it mean to be a peacemaker?
-Share a possible way that a believer could be a peacemaker. - What is your initial reaction to persecution?
+1. The Kingdom Within- (continued) • What is the benefit of having a pure heart?
+How do you maintain a pure heart?
+What does it mean to be a peacemaker?
+Share a possible way that a believer could be a peacemaker. • What is your initial reaction to persecution?
 What is the blessing in being persecuted?
-What does it mean to be persecuted 'because of righteousness'? - How do these characteristics of a 'kingdom person' differ from the type of person exalted in our society? - 2.
-The Kingdom Coming Out- Read Matthew 5:13-16 In these verses Jesus uses two metaphors to depict the Christian's influence on society. - What are the functions of salt and light? - What does it mean in the spiritual sense for Christ's followers to be salt and light? - What happens if we don't fulfill our role as salt and light?
+What does it mean to be persecuted 'because of righteousness'?
+How do these characteristics of a 'kingdom person' differ from the type of person exalted in our society?
+2. The Kingdom Coming Out- Read Matthew 5:13-16 In these verses Jesus uses two metaphors to depict the Christian's influence on society.What are the functions of salt and light? • What does it mean in the spiritual sense for Christ's followers to be salt and light?

+• What happens if we don't fulfill our role as salt and light?